-10. ANNOUNCE ROUND
+10. Announce Round

 Loudly announce the round number and combatants' names.
-For example: "In the first round combat on this field, Sir Trotts combat to him> will do honorable combat with Pug Dungfist" combat.
+For example: "In the first round combat on this field, Sir Trots-a-lot <point to him> will do honorable combat with Pug Dungfist <point>".

-11. SALUTES
+11. Salutes

 Loudly call out the salutes.
 For example: "My lords, please salute the Crown, salute the lord/lady whose favor you bear, salute your honorable opponent."
 (In subsequent rounds, salutes need only be made to their opponents.)